CartoDB/documentation/app/content/react/guides/authentication-and-authorization.md

 ### Public applications

-To create a public application, you need to create a public token with access to all of the datasets required by the application and introduce the token in the application config (`src/store/initialStateSlice.js`).
+To create a public application, you need to create a token with access to all of the datasets required by the application and introduce the token in the application config (`src/store/initialStateSlice.js`).

 {{% bannerNote title="note" %}}
 Because of security reasons the SQL cannot be modified by the user in a private application